 Is pregnancy massage right for you?

-Remedial massage provides relief from the aches, stresses and hormonal imbalances of pregnancy.
+Pregnancy massage provides relief from the aches, stresses and hormonal imbalances throughout your pregnancy journey.

 As long as you are tired, stressed, in pain, sleeping poorly, suffering headaches or feeling down, you cannot possibly present your best self to your partner, children or the world.
-Welcome a massage therapist into your village support network and you’ll experience a number of benefits.
+And most importantly, not to yourself or your growing baby.
+Welcome a specialised pregnancy massage therapist into your village support network and you’ll experience a number of benefits.

 The benefits of pregnancy massage include relief from: